5-4-7-0-3/online-store-main/README.md

-### This is an online store, e-commerce project, based on React.js, Next.js, Nest.js and Prisma like Starbucks, with Stripe payment.
-Which makes it possible to add products to the basket and pay for orders.
+### This is an online store, e-commerce project, based on React.js, Next.js, Nest.js

 ### Installation npm modules on the Client and the Server`☕`
 ```bash